szymon6927/szymonmiks.pl/blog/content/post/09-hexagonal-architecture/index.md

 I hope you enjoyed it.
 As with everything in our industry, hexagonal architecture is not a silver bullet.
-It will not solve all the problems for you.
-But it's a great way to improve things in our project especially when it comes to testability or the possibility to postpone some decisions.
+It will not solve all the problems for you, but it's a great way to improve things in your project especially when it comes to testability or the possibility to postpone some decisions.
-If applied correctly it may boost your project and make your life easier.
+If applied correctly it may improve your project and make your life easier.

-Let me know what do you think, I would love to hear your opinion.
+Let me know what you think, I would love to hear your opinion.
-Also, if you have experience with hexagonal architecture let me know what are your thoughts/feelings about it.
+Also, if you have experience with hexagonal architecture let me know what your thoughts/feelings are about it.